The Open Startup Pro-Forma Capitalization Model

 For decades, startup cap tables and pro-forma financing models were maintained on Excel.
 It wasn’t perfect (nothing is), but it worked well enough.
 Then as the ecosystem matured, we saw the emergence of specialized cap table software, like Carta (pricier incumbent) and Pulley (leaner alternative).
 These tools make a lot of sense at moderate (not low) levels of cap table complexity – based on our experience at Optimal, typically around Series A or post-Seed.

 But somewhere along the way some founders got the impression that these tools might be needed as early as the incorporation of the company, when there are only a handful of people on the cap table.
 The argument, certainly made by the cap table software vendors themselves, is that Excel is too clunky, and too error-prone.
-There is also a bit of a land grab dynamic here, in the sense that it isn’t necessarily profitable for these tools to have tons of very small companies on them, but they have to build super early-stage offerings to prevent their competitors from owning the pipeline.
+There is also a land grab dynamic here, in that it isn’t necessarily profitable for these tools to have tons of very small companies on them, but they have to build super early-stage offerings to prevent their competitors from owning the pipeline.
 There’s no simple way for the tools to agree to leave young companies alone, so we get these silly value-destroying attempts to onboard everyone.

 All of this is, candidly, nonsense.
 I’ve seen seed-stage companies spending thousands of dollars a year and getting absolutely nothing extra of value that they couldn’t get from a basic excel spreadsheet maintained by someone moderately competent.